EvoEsports/EvoSC-sharp-documentation/docs/development/modules/coding-guidelines.md

 ### Naming Conventions
 - Localization displayed in audits should be prefixed with `Audit.`
 - Localization displayed in Manialinks should be prefixed with `UI.`
-- Use alphanumeric names, and use `.` to denote locale categories and sub categories.
+- Use alphanumeric names in PascalCase, and use `.` to denote locale categories and sub categories.
 - The name should be similar to the actual text displayed.